Hands up—who loves their body?

 But are those reasons good enough to dismiss how we look?

-She’s noticed that, despite all the “body positive” messages on social media, despite curvy models breaking onto the runway, despite a culture more accepting of physical diversity than ever…
+Despite all the “body positive” messages on social media, despite curvy models breaking onto the runway, despite a culture more accepting of physical diversity than ever…

 The confidence of the average women has barely shifted.